Letter of Permission

 We cannot process or approve Applications without this information.

-Your Letter of Permission will be issued after the Registrar's Office has received the approval of from your Faculty/School (or University 1).
-The approval of your application is not guaranteed and is subject to individual Faculty/School regulations. you should note the following:
+Your Letter of Permission will be issued after the Registrar's Office has received approval from your Faculty/College/School (or, in limited circumstances, University 1).
+The approval of your application is not guaranteed and is subject to individual Faculty/College/School regulations. you should note the following:

-- You must submit your application to the Registrar's Office as early as possible, prior to the Letter of Permission application deadlines.
+- You must submit your application as early as possible, prior to the Letter of Permission application deadlines.
 Some institutions may have registration restrictions that occur much earlier than the application deadlines noted.

 - Your application fee is required as part of the letter of permission submission process.

-The approval from your Faculty/School is subject to the following regulations:
+The approval from your Faculty/College/School is subject to the following regulations:

 - You must be in good academic standing.